Auto-renew can be a real bug bear for new Etsy store owners. Find out how (and why) you should turn off auto-renew on your Etsy listings

 It’s home to a universe of special, extraordinary items, from unique handcrafted pieces to » vintage treasures.

-Again, Etsy can differentiate against bigger competitors by focusing their brand on this niche.
+Again, Etsy can differentiate against bigger competitors by focusing its brand on this niche.

 Etsy chose to narrow its product offerings – by only offering handcrafted and vintage goods they were able to carve out a niche and brand for themselves